arve0/master/thesis.md

 > demonstrated)...and....

 # Appendix

+### Python packages
+Any python package mentioned in the code blocks is install-able through pip.
+In example `leicacam` can be installed by typing `pip install leicacam` in a terminal on a computer that have `pip`[@python_packaging_authority_user_2015] and the required compilers if the package contain compiled languages.

+A lot of scientific python packages have algorithms implemented in compiled languages as Fortran and C. By using a Python distribution like Anaconda one avoids installing compilers and can install pre built packages directly.

 Leica LAS design:

-- user should be mainly in LAS - automating on the side as a supplement
+- user should be mainly in LAS
+  - automating on the side as a supplement
   - load before CAM can be used
   - does not load all settings from XML